wamp-proto/wamp-proto/spec/README.md

 When the request for subscription cannot be fulfilled by the broker, the broker sends back a `SUBSCRIBE_ERROR` message to the *Subscriber*

     [SUBSCRIBE_ERROR, SUBSCRIBE.Request|id, Error|uri]

-The `SUBSCRIBE.Request` is the ID from the original request. `Error` is an URI that gives the error of why the request could not be fulfilled.
+ * `SUBSCRIBE.Request` is the ID from the original request.
+ * `Error` is an URI that gives the error of why the request could not be fulfilled.

 *Example*